-Applied methodology/approach Equation/calculation 1.4.1 Proportion of population living in CEP distribution records: households with access to basic services Net Benefit (SDG 1) = $BSA{Project}$ - $BSA{Baseline}$ Where: Approach: $BSA{Baseline}$ Number of CEPs distributed in baseline = 0 Monitor the number of CEPs distributed under the project as an indicator of providing basic service access to households BSA {Project} Number of CEPs distributed in Project
+Applied methodology/approach Equation/calculation 1.4.1 Proportion of population living in 1.
+CEP distribution records: households with access to basic services Approach: 1.
+Monitor the number of households where CEPs are distributed under the project as an indicator of providing basic service access to households Net Benefit (SDG 1) = BSA Project - BSA Baseline Where: BSA Baseline Number of households where CEPs were distributed in baseline = 0 BSA Project Number of households where CEPs were distributed in Project